 Iamblichus (Greek: Ἰάμβλιχος, probably from Syriac or Aramaic ya-mlku, meaning “He is king”), also known as Iamblichus of Chalchis, or Iamblichus of Apamea, was a Syrian Platonist philosopher living during 245 – c.
 325 ACE.
 He was born in Chalcis-ad-Belum (modern-day Qinnesrin) in northern Syria as a son of a wealthy and illustrious family that descended from several priest-kings of Emesa (modern-day Homs).
-The primary source of Iamblichus’ life is written in the style of a hagiography by a student of a student of a student of Iamblichus, a sophist named Eunapius.
+The main source of Iamblichus’ life is written in the style of a hagiography by a student of a student of a student of Iamblichus, a sophist named Eunapius.

 Iamblichus was introduced to Platonism by a man named Anatolius, who is written to have ranked “second in command” to Porphyry (this ambiguous language implies that Anatolius was either second in command in Porphyry’s academy or second to Porphyry in the philosophy of Platonism) and would eventually become Bishop of Laodicea sometime following 270 ACE.
 During this time Iamblichus, possibly with his wife and child, left Chalcis for Caesarea, where he studied Aristotelian philosophy under Anatolius before leaving to study with Porphyry himself.

 At this time Porphyry is in Sicily, sent there by Plotinus, to return to Rome sometime in the 280s.
 It is unknown if Iamblichus studied with Porphyry in Rome or in Sicily, but he does become a student at Porphyry’s academy, at least for a short time.
 Iamblichus even dedicates at least one of his books to Porphyry.
 The two had a rocky relationship, which is often attested in Iamblichus’ own writings.
 (An example lies in the surviving fragments of Iamblichus’ commentary on Plato’s Timaeus, where Porphyry is mentioned 32 times; 25 of these times are criticisms of Porphyry’s position, and merely 7 are in agreement.)
 Their tensions largely rose over disagreements primarily up regarding Iamblichus’ practice of theurgy and endorsement of pagan religiosity.